inderorg/sass-build-structure/README.md

 Evernote SASS Structure Boilerplate
 =============

 After reading the book [SMACSS](http://smacss.com/) and finding it very helpful the Front End team at Evernote has used some of the ideas in our SASS build.
-We've found breaking the SASS files out into directories (Base, Layout, Modules, and Themes) helps organize our files in a project and compile CSS into a clean, logical file.
-Each page has a SASS (.scss) file created that acts as a project file that imports the individual modular components from Base, Layout, Modules, and Themes that are needed to build the particular page.
+We've found breaking the SASS files out into directories (Base, Layout, Modules, and Views) helps organize our files in a project and compile CSS into a clean, logical file.
+Each page has a SASS (.scss) file created that acts as a project file that imports the individual modular components from Base, Layout, Modules, and Views that are needed to build the particular page.

 This build methodology is currently being used on [Evernote.com](https://evernote.com).